TN NAFTA Visa

 Cost and Timing of the Visa

 Nonimmigrant work visas tend to be expensive.
 But the TN visa is more affordable than most.
 For mailed applications, the cost is about $460.
-You can also apply for the visa when you arrive at the port of entry to the U.S. This involves a $50 application fee.
+You can also apply for a visa when you arrive at the port of entry to the U.S. This involves a $50 application fee.

 If you apply upon arrival, it might take a few hours to process your application.
 But it takes much longer when you petition through the mail.
 In fact, it could take about six months or longer for processing.
-This timeline depends on the wait at your USCIS center.
+This timeline depends on the wait at your U.S.CIS center.
 Those who pay extra for premium processing get results in 15 days.

 Extending Your Visa

 Once approved, your original visa is only valid for three years.
 After that, you can choose to stay longer with your employer.
 You can continue renewing the visa every three years.
-To do so, you need to fill out a Form I-129 and write a letter explaining why you need an extension.
+To do so, you need to fill out Form I-129 and write a letter explaining why you need an extension.

 If you leave your place of employment or your visa expires, you need to leave the country.
-There is no option for staying longer, and no grace period.
+There is no option for staying longer and no grace period.